rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 #### Postrotate

-The &ldquo;postrotate&rdquo; script is run by logrotate each time it rotates a log specified in a config block.
+The "postrotate" script is run by logrotate each time it rotates a log specified in a config block.
 You&rsquo;ll usually want to use this to restart an application after the log rotation so the app can switch to a new log.